johnathanryanwu-berk/Saas-Churn-Diagnostics-80-20-framework/README.md

 This case demonstrates structured problem-solving in a real-world churn crisis scenario.

 Rather than building a predictive model, the focus was identifying the highest-leverage operational control point, resulting in a clear, quantifiable business recommendation.

+---

+---

+## How to Run

+1. Clone the repository
+2. Install dependencies:

+pip install -r requirements.txt

+3. Open the notebook:

+Saas_Churn_80_20_diagnosis.ipynb

+4. Run all cells